QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 ➡️ Inheritance (by default): `public` for structs and `private` for classes.

-➡️ Inside a method, to explicitely access something from the parent such as `xxx` in the example above, use `XXX::xxx` <small>("super" in Java/...)</small>.
+➡️ Inside a method, to explicitly access something from the parent such as `xxx` in the example above, use `XXX::xxx` <small>("super" in Java/...)</small>.

-➡️ If a class is used in multiple inheritance, you may use `YYY : virtual public XXX` if the class extends two classes with the same parent `XXX`, to avoid problems with duplicates.
+➡️ If a class is used in multiple inheritances, you may use `YYY : virtual public XXX` if the class extends two classes with the same parent `XXX`, to avoid problems with duplicates.

 #### Constructors and Destructors